categories

 Screenshot showing System Preferences with ticked Remote Management box and a pop-up window with user permissions options

 3. Make a list of users you want to allow access to your device.
-By default, it is set to All users, which means that anyone in your Wi-Fi network is allowed can request a remote connection.
+By default, it is set to All users, which means that anyone in your Wi-Fi network is allowed to request a remote connection.

 There is an alternative way to enable remote management.
 Mac terminal has a specific-purpose command line utility kickstart activated with this command: